If you’re looking for ways to boost your career growth in Australia, it might be time to find a mentor.

 • a friend or family member.

-Other ways to find a mentor are through networking events, LinkedIn or if you’re brave enough - directly approaching a person you admire or aspire to be like.
+Other ways to find a mentor are through networking events, LinkedIn or - if you’re brave enough - directly approaching a person you admire or aspire to be like.

-• be committed – discuss how often you will meet, where and for how long and ensure you stick to this
+• Be committed – discuss how often you will meet, where and for how long and ensure you stick to this

-• give back – a mentoring relationship should be a two-way street, so consider what you have to offer to a mentor in return.
+• Give back – a mentoring relationship should be a two-way street, so consider what you have to offer to a mentor in return.

 Overseas Visitor Health Cover (OVHC) helps pay for medical costs for international workers and visitors during their stay in Australia.
 Our OVHC policies, excluding Value Visitors Cover, meet the Australian Government requirements for adequate health insurance (visa condition 8501) for the Temporary Skill Shortage visa (subclass 482) and Temporary Graduate visa (subclass 485).